GoogleCloudPlatform/cloudml-samples/census/tf-single/README.md

  * Install [gcloud](https://cloud.google.com/sdk/gcloud/)

-# Single node
+# Single Node Training
-Single node version runs TF code on a single instance.
-You can run the exact same code locally and on Cloud ML.
+Single node training runs TensorFlow code on a single instance.
+You can run the exact same code locally and on Cloud ML Engine.

 ## How to run the code
 You can run the code either as a stand-alone python program or using `gcloud`.